jonnonz1/nz-statute-book/acts/public/2004/secondhand-dealers-and-pawnbrokers-act-2004.md

 ### 21 Application for certificate
 (1) An application for a certificate must—
   (a) be made to a Licensing Authority on a form approved by the chief executive of the Ministry of Justice after consultation with all Licensing Authorities; and
-  (b) be accompanied by a photograph of the applicant, authenticated in the prescribed manner; and (c)
+  (b) be accompanied by a photograph of the applicant, authenticated in the manner required under section 77AA; and (c)
   (d) be accompanied by any prescribed fee.
 (2) The approved form must, without limitation, require the following information to be supplied: